-- 57. Defendants knew or were reckless in not knowing that representations about the Oasis Pools were false. - 58.
-Pool participants relied on the representations made by Defendants, and the representations were material in their decisions to invest in the Oasis Pools. - 59.
-Defendants' misrepresentations and omissions to pool participants operated as a fraud on pool participants. - 60.
-In soliciting pool participants for the Oasis Pools, Defendants made no attempt to determine if they were eligible contract participants ("ECPs") as defined in Section 1a(18) of the Act, 7 U.S.C. § 1a(18) (2012)-i.e., individuals with \$10,000,000 invested on a discretionary basis-and upon information and belief many, if not all, of the pool participants are not ECPs.
+89. Defendants' misrepresentations and omissions to pool participants operated as a fraud on pool participants.

+90. In soliciting pool participants for the Oasis Pools, Defendants made no attempt to determine if they were eligible contract participants ("ECPs") as defined in Section 1a(18) of the Act, 7 U.S.C. § 1a(18) (2012)-i.e., individuals with \$10,000,000 invested on a discretionary basis-and upon information and belief many, if not all, of the pool participants are not ECPs.